awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 `Aurora_ml_single_request_cnt`
  The aggregate count of ML functions that are evaluated by non\-batch mode across all queries run by users of the DB instance\.

- For information about monitoring the performance of the SageMaker operations called from Aurora Machine Learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.
+ For information about monitoring the performance of the SageMaker operations called from Aurora machine learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.

-## Limitations of Aurora Machine Learning<a name="aurora-ml-limitations"></a>
+## Limitations of Aurora machine learning<a name="aurora-ml-limitations"></a>

  The following limitations apply to Aurora machine learning\.

  You can't use an Aurora machine learning function for a generated\-always column\.
 The same limitation applies to any Aurora MySQL stored function\. functions aren't compatible with this binary log \(binlog\) format\. for information about generated columns, see [the MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html)\.

  The setting `--binlog-format=STATEMENT` throws an exception for calls to Aurora machine learning functions\.
-The reason for the error is that Aurora Machine Learning considers all ML functions to be nondeterministic, and nondeterministic stored functions aren't compatible with this binlog format\.
+The reason for the error is that Aurora machine learning considers all ML functions to be nondeterministic, and nondeterministic stored functions aren't compatible with this binlog format\.
 For information about this binlog format, see [the MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/binary-log-formats.html)\.